RedProjectC4G/redprojectapp/README.md

 You can also run `docker-compose up -d` to daemonize the process and free up your terminal for other usage.
 But that means you'll have to run `docker-compose -logs` to view any output from the containers (which can be useful for debugging).

-Once the containers are running, migratations can be run using the following command: `docker-compose exec web python manage.py db upgrade`
+Once the containers are running, setup the inital admin with: `docker-compose exec web python manage.py init_db`